-- We paired this tour with a brunch at Garden Grill which gave us an entirely different perspective on Living with the Land (since that restaurant looks over the attraction and slowly turns while the boats float below), and it was the perfect setting to talk about all the cool stuff we saw.
+- We paired this tour with a brunch at Garden Grill which gave us an entirely different perspective on Living with the Land (since that restaurant looks over the attraction and slowly turns while the boats float below), and it was the perfect setting to discuss all the cool stuff we saw.
 If that is an option for your trip, try to book your reservation about 15 minutes after your tour is scheduled to conclude.

 Have any questions or thoughts on this or any tour at Disney World?
 Let us know in the comments.

 The following products and services give us a commission on sales.

 Have our guide delivered right to your inbox with our 6-step Disney World planning process to make it less overwhelming.
 Snag our free guide ➡️

 Check out our course that will help you learn all about Walt Disney World planning with dozens of videos and downloadables for each step along the way.
 Get access now ➡️

 We partner with Small World Vacations, Diamond Level Authorized Disney Vacations Planners in business since 1996.
 Get a quote now ➡️